-- 28. Sodium Acid Pyrophosphate (hereinafter referred to as "SAPP"), an odorless white powder, also referred to as disodium dihydrogen pyrophosphate and/or disodium pyrophosphate, has various applications-from its use in leather treatment to remove iron stains on hides during processing, to stabilizing hydrogen peroxide solutions against reduction, to facilitating hair removal in hog slaughter, to feather removal from birds in poultry slaughter, to its use in petroleum production. - 29.
-Defendant uses SAPP in its All Natural Products that it sells to consumers, and label the resultant Products "all natural."
-Not only is SAPP a synthetic product, but excessive use can lead to imbalanced levels of minerals in the body and bone loss. - 30.
+- 31. Sodium Acid Pyrophosphate (hereinafter referred to as "SAPP"), an odorless white powder, also referred to as disodium dihydrogen pyrophosphate and/or disodium pyrophosphate, has various applications-from its use in leather treatment to remove iron stains on hides during processing, to stabilizing hydrogen peroxide solutions against reduction, to facilitating hair removal in hog slaughter, to feather removal from birds in poultry slaughter, to its use in petroleum production. - 32.
+Defendants use SAPP in their All Natural Products that they sell to consumers, and label the resultant Products "all natural."
+Not only is SAPP a synthetic product, but excessive use can lead to imbalanced levels of minerals in the body and bone loss. - 33.
 The Products at issue herein are labeled "all natural," yet contain the non-natural ingredient listed above.

-DEFENDANT'S STRATEGY TO APPEAL TO HEALTH CONSCIOUS CONSUMERS
+DEFENDANTS' STRATEGY TO APPEAL TO HEALTH CONSCIOUS CONSUMERS

-- 31. Defendant engaged in this fraudulent advertising and marketing scheme because it knew that its target market values "all natural" food products and will pay more for these items due to the association consumers make between "all natural" food products and a wholesome way of life, the perceived higher quality, health and safety benefits of the products, and/or low impact on the environment. - 32.
-As such, Defendant's "all natural" labeling is central to its marketing of the Products and part of its overall strategy to capture the rapidly expanding natural foods market.
-As a result, Defendant's Products command a premium price, using "all natural" claims to distinguish them from its competitors' food products. - 33.
-As Defendant undoubtedly knows, many American consumers are health-conscious and seek out wholesome, natural foods to keep a healthy diet.
-Because of this, consumers routinely take nutrition information into consideration in selecting and purchasing food items. - 34.
-Consumers also value "all natural" ingredients for myriad other reasons, including perceived benefits of avoiding disease, helping the environment, assisting local farmers, assisting |
+- 34. Defendants engaged in this fraudulent advertising and marketing scheme because they knew that their target market values "all natural" food products and will pay more for these items due to the association consumers make between "all natural" food products and a wholesome way of life, the perceived higher quality, health and safety benefits of the products, and/or low impact on the environment. - 35.
+As such, Defendants' "all natural" labeling is central to their marketing of the Products and part of their overall strategy to capture the rapidly expanding natural foods market.
+As a result, Defendants' Products command a premium price, using "all natural" claims to distinguish them from their competitors' food products. - 36.
+As Defendants undoubtedly know, many American consumers are health conscious and seek out wholesome, natural foods to keep a healthy diet.
+Because of this, consumers routinely take nutrition information into consideration in selecting and purchasing food items. - 37.
+Consumers also value "all natural" ingredients for myriad other reasons, including perceived benefits of avoiding disease, helping the environment, assisting local farmers, assisting